One-line summary

 [When this will happen]

-General Availability (Worldwide) rollout begins in February 2026 and is expected to complete in April 2026.
+General Availability (Worldwide Android) rollout begins in end of February 2026 and is expected to complete in mid-year 2026 (previously April).

 [How this affects your organization]